csebooks/relational-databases/content.en/introduction/database-users-and-administrators/index.md

 ---
 title: Database Users and Administrators
-weight: 14
+weight: 13
 ---

-Database Users and Administrators## Database Users and Administrators
+# Database Users and Administrators

 A primary goal of a database system is to retrieve information from and store new information into the database.
 People who work with a database can be categorized as database users or database administrators.

-### Database Users and User Interfaces
+## Database Users and User Interfaces

 There are four different types of database-system users, differentiated by the way they expect to interact with the system.
 Different types of user interfaces have been designed for the different types of users.